 We have integrated a Facebook Pixel from Facebook Ireland Limited into our website.
 When our site is accessed, users are forwarded to Facebook via a redirect mechanism.
 The following data can be transferred during this process:

 - Website visited

 Facebook can then tag the terminal device you are using with a cookie and unique ID, or any cookie that is already present can be read.
 If you are logged in to Facebook, this data can be used to post targeted advertising for us on your Facebook pages.
+Your data will also be processed by Facebook in the USA.
+Your data will only be transferred to the USA after your express consent.
 The legal foundation for the storage of cookies is the consent given (Art.
 6 para.
-1 a of the GDPR).
-You can refuse the further analysis of the collected data, for which Facebook is responsible, here: https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen
+(1) (1a) GDPR.
+You can withdraw your consent at any time in our Cookie settings.
+The further evaluation of the collected data is the sole responsibility of Facebook.
+You can change your Facebook settings for advertising here: https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen

 On our pages and online offers, information about the surfing behaviour of website visitors is collected for marketing purposes using technology from Criteo (Criteo GmbH, Unterer Anger 3, 80331 Munich, Germany) and cookies are set to mark devices for the display of further advertising.